sensu/sensu-docs/content/sensu-go/5.16/reference/filters.md

 * If multiple `filters` are configured for a handler, they are executed sequentially.
 * Filter `expressions` are compared with event data.

-Filters can be inclusive (only matching events are handled) or exclusive (matching events are not handled).
+Event filters can be inclusive (only matching events are handled) or exclusive (matching events are not handled).

 As soon as a filter removes an event, no further analysis is performed and the event handler will not be executed.

 _**NOTE**: Filters specified in a **handler set** definition have no effect.
 Filters must be specified in individual handler definitions._

-## Inclusive and exclusive filters
+## Inclusive and exclusive event filters

-Filters can be _inclusive_ (`"action": "allow"`; replaces `"negate": false` in Sensu Core) or _exclusive_ (`"action": "deny"`; replaces `"negate": true` in Sensu Core).
+Event filters can be _inclusive_ (`"action": "allow"`; replaces `"negate": false` in Sensu Core) or _exclusive_ (`"action": "deny"`; replaces `"negate": true` in Sensu Core).
-Configuring a handler to use multiple _inclusive_ filters is the equivalent of using an `AND` query operator (only handle events if they match the _inclusive_ filter: `x AND y AND z`).
+Configuring a handler to use multiple _inclusive_ event filters is the equivalent of using an `AND` query operator (only handle events if they match the _inclusive_ filter: `x AND y AND z`).
-Configuring a handler to use multiple _exclusive_ filters is the equivalent of using an `OR` operator (only handle events if they don’t match `x OR y OR z`).
+Configuring a handler to use multiple _exclusive_ event filters is the equivalent of using an `OR` operator (only handle events if they don’t match `x OR y OR z`).

-In **inclusive filtering**, by setting the filter definition attribute `"action": "allow"`, only events that match the defined filter expressions are handled.
+In **inclusive filtering**, by setting the event filter definition attribute `"action": "allow"`, only events that match the defined filter expressions are handled.

-In **exclusive filtering**, by setting the filter definition attribute `"action": "deny"`, events are only handled if they do not match the defined filter expressions.
+In **exclusive filtering**, by setting the event filter definition attribute `"action": "deny"`, events are only handled if they do not match the defined filter expressions.

 ### Filter expression comparison

-Filter expressions are compared directly with their event data counterparts.
+Event filter expressions are compared directly with their event data counterparts.
-For inclusive filter definitions (`"action": "allow"`), matching expressions will result in the filter returning a `true` value.
+For inclusive event filter definitions (`"action": "allow"`), matching expressions will result in the filter returning a `true` value.
-For exclusive filter definitions (`"action": "deny"`), matching expressions will result in the filter returning a `false` value, and the event will not pass through the filter.
+For exclusive event filter definitions (`"action": "deny"`), matching expressions will result in the filter returning a `false` value, and the event will not pass through the filter.
-Filters that return a true value will continue to be processed via additional filters (if defined), mutators (if defined), and handlers.
+Event filters that return a `true` value will continue to be processed via additional filters (if defined), mutators (if defined), and handlers.

 ### Filter expression evaluation

-When more complex conditional logic is needed than direct filter expression comparison, Sensu filters provide support for expression evaluation using [Otto][31].
+When more complex conditional logic is needed than direct filter expression comparison, Sensu event filters provide support for expression evaluation using [Otto][31].
-Otto is an ECMAScript 5 (JavaScript) virtual machine that evaluates JavaScript expressions that are provided in the filter.
+Otto is an ECMAScript 5 (JavaScript) virtual machine that evaluates JavaScript expressions that are provided in an event filter.
 There are some caveats to using Otto: not all of the regular expressions specified in ECMAScript 5 will work.
 See the [Otto README][32] for more details.

 ### Filter assets

-Sensu filters can have assets that are included in their execution context.
+Sensu event filters can have assets that are included in their execution context.
-When valid assets are associated with a filter, Sensu evaluates any files it finds that have a ".js" extension before executing a filter.
+When valid assets are associated with an event filter, Sensu evaluates any files it finds that have a ".js" extension before executing the filter.
 The result of evaluating the scripts is cached for a given asset set for the sake of performance.
-For an example of how to implement a filter as an asset, see [Reduce alert fatigue][30].
+For an example of how to implement an event filter as an asset, see [Reduce alert fatigue][30].

-## Built-in filters
+## Built-in event filters

-Sensu includes built-in filters to help you customize event pipelines for metrics and alerts.
+Sensu includes built-in event filters to help you customize event pipelines for metrics and alerts.
-To start using built-in filters, see [Send Slack alerts][4] and [Plan maintenance][5].
+To start using built-in event filters, see [Send Slack alerts][4] and [Plan maintenance][5].

 ### Built-in filter: is_incident

-The is_incident filter is included in every installation of the [Sensu backend][8].
+The is_incident event filter is included in every installation of the [Sensu backend][8].
 You can use the is_incident filter to allow only high-priority events through a Sensu pipeline.
 For example, you can use the is_incident filter to reduce noise when sending notifications to Slack.
 When applied to a handler, the is_incident filter allows only warning (`"status": 1`), critical (`"status": 2`), and resolution events to be processed.

-To use the is_incident filter, include `is_incident` in the handler configuration `filters` array:
+To use the is_incident event filter, include `is_incident` in the handler configuration `filters` array:

 {{< language-toggle >}}